ibm-cloud-docs/assistant/access-control.md

 1. Click **Invite** to finish the process.

 When more people contribute to the development of a dialog skill, unintended changes can occur, including skill deletions.
-Consider creating backup copies of your dialog skill regularly, so you can roll back to an earlier version if necessary.
+Only one person can edit an intent, entity, or a dialog node at a time.
+If multiple people work on the same item at the same time, then the changes that are made by the person who saves their changes last are the only changes applied.
+Changes that are made at the same time by someone else and that are saved first are not retained.
+Coordinate the updates that you plan to make with your team members to prevent anyone from losing their work.
+Also, consider creating backup copies of your dialog skill regularly, so you can roll back to an earlier version if necessary.
 To create a backup, [download the skill as a JSON file](/docs/services/assistant?topic=assistant-skill-dialog-add#skill-dialog-add-download).
 {: tip}

 ## Popular role assignments